lobster-dao/overview/README.md

 ### Why 6751?

 LobsterDAO… 10b57e6da0… 105760… Now try the inverse, like looking at your own reflection: 067501.
 Remove the zeros and you end up with a number.
 It seemed cute because there are over 3000 active members.
 And a few of them get more than 1.
-It just… fits well.
-It is also a great example of [1337 or “leet”](https://en.wikipedia.org/wiki/Leet) slang.

 The name meme came from Curve deployment during DeFi summer of 2020, read more [here](https://newsletter.thedefiant.io/p/curve-assets-soar-over-1b-after-one).